pumlhorse/pumlhorse.github.io/reference/engine/v2/lessons/lesson2_usingVariables.md

   - log: Hello, nice to you meet you.
 My name is $my_name
 ```

 Pretty simple, right?
-We save the value "Alan Turing" to the variable "my_name".
+We save the value "Alan Turing" to the variable `my_name`.
 Then when we want to access it
 later, we reference it by putting a `$` in front of it.
 This is useful for steps that return a value.

 ```yaml